Ulfzerk/logseq_notes/pages/ExponentialFamily.md

 - Conjugate Priors allow analytic inference in probablistic models
 - Exponentail Families guarantee the existence of conjugate priors, although not always tractable ones
 - the Hardest part is finding the normalization constant.
 In fact, finding the normalization constant is the only hard part.
-- Exponential famielies are a way to turn someones el
+- Exponential famielies are a way to turn someones else's integral into an inference algorithm!
+- For a long time, exponentail famielies were the only way to do tractable Bayesian inference.
+In a way the essence of machine learning is to use computers to break free from exponential families.